tsgates/arch-wiki-markdown/wiki/MythTV.md

 Some setups refuse frontends from remote machines.
 To fix this:

     # mysql -u root -p
-    mysql> grant all on *.* to mythtv@'192.168.0.2' identified by 'mythtv';
+    mysql> GRANT ALL ON mythconverg.* TO 'user'@'host.net' IDENTIFIED BY 'password';
-    mysql> FLUSH PRIVILEGES;
+    Query OK, 0 rows affected (0.00 sec) mysql> FLUSH PRIVILEGES;
+    Query OK, 0 rows affected (0.00 sec)

--   Replace 'mythtv' in the word mythtv@ with the username running on the fronend
+-   Replace user with the user name running on the frontend (default: mythtv).
--   Replace the IP address with that of the remote box needed access
+-   Replace host.net with the host name or IP address of the remote box needing access.
+Other common values are %.local and 192.168.1.%.
+-   Replace password with a suitable password (default: mythtv).

+Example:

+    # mysql -u root -p
+    mysql> GRANT ALL ON mythconverg.* TO 'mythtv'@'192.168.0.%' IDENTIFIED BY 'mythtv';
+    Query OK, 0 rows affected (0.00 sec) mysql> FLUSH PRIVILEGES;
+    Query OK, 0 rows affected (0.00 sec)

 Setting up the master backend

 Load up your WM (lxde is a good choice for light-weight builds, but anything will work.)

+Note:Users wishing to just demo the software and those without capture card/hardware may follow this guide.

 Now run the mythtv-setup program